tektoncd/pipeline/docs/trusted-resources.md

 To learn more about regex syntax please refer to [syntax](https://pkg.go.dev/regexp/syntax).
 To learn more about `ConfigSource` please refer to resolvers doc for more context. e.g. [gitresolver](./git-resolver.md)

- `key` is used to store the public key, note that secretRef and data cannot be configured at the same time.
+ `key` is used to store the public key, `key` can be configured with `secretRef`, `data`, `kms` note that only 1 of these 3 fields can be configured.

+  * `secretRef`: refers to secret in cluster to store the public key.
+  * `data`: contains the inline data of the pubic key in "PEM-encoded byte slice" format.
+  * `kms`: refers to the uri of the public key, it should follow the format defined in [sigstore](https://docs.sigstore.dev/cosign/kms_support).

 `hashAlgorithm` is the algorithm for the public key, by default is `sha256`.
 It also supports `SHA224`, `SHA384`, `SHA512`.